 Price: Free / Freemium / Varies

 Nintendo has a decent number of Android games and they’re all pretty decent.
 They have one premium game with Super Mario Run.
 Many believed it to be too high of a price.
 However, mechanically, it’s one of the best platformers on mobile.
 Nintendo also has a couple of freemium options including Fire Emblem Heroes (strategy RPG) and Animal Crossing: Pocket Camp (simulation).
 Nintendo added Dragalia Lost to its repertoire in September of 2018 as well as Dr. Mario World in 2019.
 Finally, Mario Kart Tour is the second biggest mobile game releases of all time, second only to Call of Duty: Mobile.
-Nintendo’s games can be a bit rough around the edges, but they all provide relatively fun and solid experiences.
+Nintendo’s games can be a bit rough around the edges sometimes, but they all provide relatively fun and solid experiences.